Termi7/Bear_Classifier/README.md

 and the React app for the front end must be installed on your machine for it to run.

-Open the Project4 folder and there you have the Backend and Image_Classification_React_front_end folders also you have the report file the readeME.md
+Open the Program folder and there you have the Backend and Image_Classification_React_front_end folders also you have the readeME.md

 To access the backend change directory to the Backend folder